How to Get a Service Dog

 Adopt an already trained service dog

-You can adopt an already trained service puppy through a service dog organization.
+Another easy solution for the “how to get service dog” question is to adopt an already trained service puppy through a service dog organization.
 To avoid any problems, it’s important to make sure the organization is accredited.
-Assistance Dogs International (ADI) lists thousands of accredited organizations on their site.
+Assistance Dogs International (ADI) lists thousands of accredited organizations on their website.

 The different types of service dogs